MicrosoftDocs/dynamics365smb-docs/business-central/shopify/get-started.md

 3. In the **Code** field, enter the desired code.
 4. In **Shopify URL** field, type URL of your online shop, which needs to be connected.
 5. Activate **Enabled** toggle, review and accept the terms and conditions.
-6. Choose the **Request Access** action.
-7. If prompted, sign-in into your Shopify account, review privacy and permissions, and then choose the **Install App** button.
+6. If prompted, sign-in into your Shopify account, review privacy and permissions, and then choose the **Install App** button.

-Repeat steps 2-7 for all online shops that you want to connect.
+Repeat steps 2-6 for all online shops that you want to connect.

 ### Next steps